WireNotCable/Asg2/README.md

 - The images used for the fruits in the fruits slicing game were obtained from [Itch.io](https://itch.io/)

 ### Acknowledgements

-- I received inspiration for this project from [Fairprice](https://www.fairprice.com.sg/)
+- We received inspiration for this project from [Fairprice](https://www.fairprice.com.sg/)
-- I received inspiration for this project from [Mr. Web Designer](https://www.youtube.com/@MrWebDesignerAnas)
+- We received inspiration for this project from [Mr. Web Designer](https://www.youtube.com/@MrWebDesignerAnas)
-- I received inspiration for the sign-in / sign-up page from [Online Tutorials](https://www.youtube.com/@OnlineTutorialsYT)
+- We received inspiration for the sign-in / sign-up page from [Online Tutorials](https://www.youtube.com/@OnlineTutorialsYT)
-- I received inspiration for the cart page from [codewithsadee](https://www.youtube.com/@codewithsadee)
+- We received inspiration for the cart page from [codewithsadee](https://www.youtube.com/@codewithsadee)